 Because of this, adopting an agile approach to MDM enables enterprises to create a unified customer profile, or “golden record,” far faster than in classic MDM.
 The golden record is then updated more often, which makes canonical data more flexible and adaptable to the constantly changing flow of customer inputs.
 Where traditional MDM processes involve updating information only in large batches, agile MDM solutions and processes enable the master record to be updated with streaming data and kept more current.
 This ability to keep the master record more up to date can have a dramatic positive impact on an increasingly omnichannel customer base.

 The modern omnichannel consumer has certain expectations.
 They want a consistent brand experience that considers their interaction history as well as their behaviors and preferences.
 They want brands to understand them, and they expect the same experience regardless of channel.
 Presenting a consistent experience across channels is a substantial challenge for most brands; not surprisingly, DZone recently reported that 92 percent of organizations have 16 to 20 data sources with data spread across multiple locations in multiple formats.
 The CMO Council also recently found that only seven percent of marketers can deliver real-time, data-driven engagements across both digital and physical touchpoints.

-The high number of data sources makes MDM functionality a necessity, and customer expectations for contextually aware interactions emphasizes the need for those processes to be agile and responsive.
+The high number of data sources makes MDM functionality a necessity, and customer expectations for contextually aware interactions emphasize the need for those processes to be agile and responsive.
 Propagating a single source of truth for customer data across the enterprise is a key step to remaining competitive in the era of the connected consumer.
 Especially because the volume of data is only going to increase; 95 percent of respondents in a recent 451 Research report said they expected the number of data sources and data volumes to increase in the coming year.